borgmatic-collective/borgmatic/docs/how-to/monitor-your-backups.md

 All borgmatic actions that accept an `--archive` flag allow you to specify an archive name of `latest`.
-This lets you get the latest archive without having to first run `borgmatic rlist` manually, which can be handy in automated scripts.
+This lets you get the latest archive without having to first run `borgmatic repo-list` manually, which can be handy in automated scripts.
 Here's an example:

 ```bash